manuel192000/Test-Zoe/README.md

 Let us know about any edge cases you can think of.
 Feel free to write the script in Selenium, Puppeteer, Cypress, Javascript in the developer console, or any other tool you’re comfortable with.

-This would be doing with cypress.
+This will be made with cypress